Grunge fashion

-Grunge fashion is the clothing, accessories and hairstyles of the grunge music genre and subculture which emerged in mid-1980s Seattle, and had reached wide popularity by the mid 90s.
+Grunge fashion refers to the clothing, accessories and hairstyles of the grunge music genre.
+This subculture emerged in mid-1980s Seattle, and had reached wide popularity by the mid 1990s.
 Grunge fashion is characterized by durable and timeless thrift-store clothing, often worn in a loose, androgynous manner to de-emphasize the silhouette.
 The style was popularized by music bands Nirvana, Soundgarden and Pearl Jam.

 Origins

 The term grunge was adopted by the music industry for a style of music that had become wildly popular in the American northwest during the early 1990s.
 The term first appeared in 1972, but it did not become a popular term in widespread media until the late 1980s, influenced by the surge and decline of punk.
 This view made its mark on the youth of the time and translated into their choice of fashion.
 "Punk is anti-fashion, it makes a statement, while grunge is about not making a statement, which is why it's crazy for it to become a fashion statement."
 Details editor James Truman said.
 Therefore, grunge look is different from the punk look.
-Punk musicians usually wear leather jacket, ripped jeans, shirt without sleeves, metal chains, and dark clothes.
-In contrast, grunge rockers in Seattle wore mundane everyday clothing to everywhere.
+Punk musicians usually wear leather jackets, ripped jeans, sleeveless shirts, metal chains, and dark clothes.
+In contrast, grunge rockers in Seattle wore mundane everyday clothing everywhere.
 For example, Kurt Cobain, singer-guitarist of Nirvana, would simply wear an oversized striped sweater, ripped jeans, a pair of Converse, and an unkempt hair to perform.
 This low-key style from the Pacific Northwest became popular as grunge entered the mainstream.
 In a 1998 article for the Journal of Cultural Geography, Thomas Bell said "Flannel shirts and Doc Martens boots were worn as an anti-fashion statement that is undoubtedly related to the unassuming and unvarnished nature of the music itself".

-Pop-culture influence on 90s grunge
+Pop-culture influence on 1990s grunge

 One of the biggest influences on grunge fashion was rock star Kurt Cobain, the lead singer of the hugely successful band Nirvana.
 It is widely believed that Cobain represents the core of the grunge movement and the phenomenon of the grunge scene's influence.
 Cobain's style was a combination from both male and female fashion, and "his Seattle thrift-store look ran the gamut of masculine lumberjack workwear and 40s-by-way-of-70s feminine dresses."
-Cobain's wife, Courtney Love, was mostly known for her "kinderwhore" sense of style which was used by many female grunge bands.
+Cobain's wife, Courtney Love, was mostly known for her "kinderwhore" sense of style used by many female grunge bands.
 The look consisted of barrettes, tiaras, ripped tights, Mary Janes, slips and Peter Pan collared dresses.
 Love claims that she drew the inspiration for her kinderwhore look from Christina Amphlett of Divinyls.
 Pearl Jam made their mark on the grunge fashion scene with leather jackets, corduroy jackets, kilts, shorts-over-leggings, ripped jeans and snapbacks.
 They were best known for inspiring the Doc Martens trend.